 Look what I found as I was mowing and clearing our backyard.
 Our neighbour’s rose bloomed through our fence.

-I don’t know how the rose overcame the odds it faced before coming up with this bright flower.
+I don’t know how the rose overcame the odds before coming up with this bright flower.
 I’m sure there was no human intervention that forced the branch through the fence.
 It’s all-natural.

 We all know that plants manufacture their food through photosynthesis.
 And my neighbour’s rose, planted near the fence, had a branch that sought the light to survive.